Preconfigured Depreciation Methods

 Straight Line Remaining

-This method is similar to the standard Straight Line method but will depreciate the asset from the value at the start of the method rather than the original cost.
-This method would be typically used as a linked method following another method.
+This method works like the standard Straight Line method, but calculates depreciation based on the asset's value at the start of the method instead of its original cost.
+This method is used as a linked method following another method.

 Sum of Years/Straight Line

-This method depreciates the asset using the Sum of Years' Digits method for the first year before switching to use Straight Line depreciation for the rest of the depreciation lifetime.
+This method uses the Sum of Years' Digits for the first year, then switches to Straight Line for the rest of the depreciation lifetime.

 150DB and 200DB

-These are standard Modified Accelerated Cost Recovery System (MACRS) methods as defined for US Tax purposes.
+These are standard Modified Accelerated Cost Recovery System (MACRS) methods defined for U.S. tax purposes.

 The formula for the 150DB method is: